opendocsg/opendoc-supreme-court-practice-directions/PART-05-Discovery-And-Inspection-Of-Electronically-Stored-Documents.md

 (2) Parties should consider the application of this Part or any portion thereof in the following cases:

-(a) where the claim or the counterclaim exceeds $ 1 million;
+: (a) where the claim or the counterclaim exceeds $ 1 million;

-(b) where documents discoverable by a party exceeds 2,000 pages in aggregate; or
+: (b) where documents discoverable by a party exceeds 2,000 pages in aggregate; or

-(c) where documents discoverable in the case or matter comprise substantially of electronic mail and/or electronic documents.
+: (c) where documents discoverable in the case or matter comprise substantially of electronic mail and/or electronic documents.

 (3 ) For the avoidance of doubt, this Part applies to pre-action discovery, discovery between parties in a pending cause or matter, and third-party discovery.

-Location of electronically stored documents
+***Location of electronically stored documents***

 (4) Electronically stored documents may reside in storage management systems, folders or directories in storage locations, electronic media or recording devices, including folders or directories where temporarily deleted files are located (for example, the Recycle Bin folder or Trash folder).
 Electronically stored documents or parts thereof may also reside in the unallocated file space or file slack on an electronic medium or recording device as deleted files or file fragments which may be recovered through the use of computer forensic tools or techniques.

-Meaning of “metadata information”
+***Meaning of “metadata information”***

 (5) Metadata information refers to the non-visible and not readily apparent information embedded in or associated with electronically stored documents and may include both application metadata, which is created by the application software used to create the electronic documents, and system metadata, which is created by the operating or storage system.
 Examples of application metadata include hidden columns or text, formatting and display codes, formulae, prior edits and editorial comments; examples of system metadata include data relating to creation, modification and access of the electronic document, its size, file format and storage location, and other document profile information like title, author, subject and keywords or tags.
 Metadata information may be stored internally within the electronically stored document or externally in a separate file or database.
 Externally stored metadata information shall be discoverable as separate documents.

-Meaning of “not reasonably accessible documents”
+***Meaning of “not reasonably accessible documents”***

 (6) Electronically stored documents which are not reasonably accessible include:

-(a) deleted files or file fragments containing information which may be recovered only through the use of computer forensic tools or techniques; and
+: (a) deleted files or file fragments containing information which may be recovered only through the use of computer forensic tools or techniques; and

-(b) documents archived using backup software and stored off-line on backup tapes or other storage media.
+: (b) documents archived using backup software and stored off-line on backup tapes or other storage media.

-<span style="font-weight: bold; font-style: italic;">*Meaning of “forensic inspection”*</span>
+***Meaning of “forensic inspection”***

 (7) A forensic inspection of an electronic medium or recording device means a reasonable search of the electronic medium or recording device for the purpose of recovering deleted electronic documents, which may extend to a forensic examination of the unallocated file space or file slack of the electronic medium or recording device using computer forensic tools and/or techniques.